plightfield/hook-service/README.md

 export default SomeService.connect(SomeComponent);
 ```

-So you can see, there is no need to declare any Type annotations while using hook-service
+As you can see, there is no need to declare any Type annotations while using hook-service